CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Evaluation

 \subsection{Blocking Pools}

-We implement both queue-based and stack-based pools and compare them against the existing \texttt{ArrayBlockingQueue} (both fair and unfair) and \texttt{LinkedBlockingQueue} collections from the standard Java library.
-It is worth noting that these collections provide linearizability, while our pools do not.
-However, they can be considered as standard solutions for the problem of implementing pools of shared resources.
+We implemented both queue- and stack-based pools and compared them against the existing \texttt{ArrayBlockingQueue} (both fair and unfair) and \texttt{LinkedBlockingQueue} collections from the standard Java library.
+Notably, they do not leverage the \texttt{AbstractQueuedSynchronizer} framework, as it serves only for synchronization, while CQS enables communication out-of-the-box.
+Relatively, their solutions provide linearizability, while our pools may be non-linearizable when threads abort.
+This experiment considers all data structures as solutions for pools of shared resources.

 \paragraph{Benchmark.} We use the same benchmark as for semaphores.
 In essence, we run many operations on the specified number of threads with a shared pool of elements.
-Each operation performs some work ($100$ uncontended loop iterations on average in our experiment) first, then takes an element, performs some other work with this element ($100$ more loop iterations on average in our experiment), and returns it to the pool at the end.
+Each operation performs some work (\texttt{100} uncontended loop iterations on average in our experiment) first, then takes an element, performs some other work with this element (\texttt{100} more loop iterations on average in our experiment), and returns it to the pool at the end.
 The results with other work amounts are omitted but were examined and do not differ significantly.

 \paragraph{Results.} Figure~\ref{fig:pools_experiment} shows results with different numbers of elements shared in the pool.
-First, our queue-based version shows better results on larger numbers of elements, which is expected as the queue perform a \texttt{FAA} on the contended path instead of \texttt{CAS} in the stack-based solution, which is bound to fail under high contention.
-Compared to the fair \texttt{ArrayBlockingQueue}, both of our implementations are more performant by up to $\times100$ times.
+First, our queue-based version shows better results on larger numbers of elements, which is expected as the queue perform a \texttt{FAA} on the contended path instead of \texttt{CAS} in the stack-based solution; the latter often fails under high contention, resulting in the operation restart.
+Compared to the fair \texttt{ArrayBlockingQueue}, both of our implementations are more performant by up to \texttt{100}$\times$ times.
+The synchronization behind \texttt{ArrayBlockingQueue} uses coarse-grained locking, while our solution is non-blocking for storing elements and managing the queue of waiting requests.

-The \emph{unfair} \texttt{LinkedBlockingQueue} is more scalable than the \emph{unfair} version of \texttt{ArrayBlockingQueue}, and they slightly outperform our \emph{fair} implementations on large thread counts when the number of shared elements is small.
-(In this case, our solutions suspend extremely often.)
-However, both our solutions always outperform these unfair primitives, by up to $\times10$ times, starting at eight shared elements.
-At the same time, our CQS-based versions show the same or higher performance when the number of threads is at most the number of elements.
+The \emph{unfair} \texttt{LinkedBlockingQueue} is more scalable than the \emph{unfair} version of \texttt{ArrayBlockingQueue}, and they slightly outperform our \emph{fair} implementations on a large number of threads with a small number of shared elements, which is when our solutions suspend a lot.
+However, both our solutions consistently outperform these unfair primitives by up to \texttt{10}$\times$ times when at least \texttt{8} elements are shared, showing the same or better performance when the number of threads does not exceed the number of elements.